jgaa/VikingGTD/README.md

  - Allow users to collaborate with Projects and to delegate Actions to others.

 ## License
-VikingGTD is Released under GPLv3.
-It is free.
-As in Free Beer.
-As in Free Air.
+VikingGTD is released under GPLv3.
+It is Free.
+Free as in Free Beer.
+Free as in Free Air.

+No *In App* advertising.
+No collecting data.
+When you use VikingGTD - your privacy is respected.
+You are the valued consumer of the product.
+You yourself is not, and will never be, the product.
+That is how *real*, *Free* Software works.